 Partner: Douglas Evertz has compiled a similarly remarkable record of litigation successes.
 He specializes in complex real estate litigation matters including eminent domain, inverse condemnation, land use, CEQA, water and redevelopment.

 Over his career, Mr. Evertz has represented a number of cities, counties, water districts and school districts in connection with major public agency acquisitions/public works projects.
 He has also represented a number of commercial and industrial property owners and business owners in lawsuits filed by Caltrans and other local governments associated with work on Interstate 5, Interstate 10, Interstate 15, and Interstate 215.
 Clients include small family owned businesses, Fortune 500 Companies and non-profit organizations, including churches.

-The Team: Jennifer Dienhart, Jennifer McClure, Brad Grabske, Emily Madueno, Lisa Lambert, and Joan Rudisil round out one of the most sophisticated, focused and experienced teams of eminent domain and land use litigators in the western United States.
+The Team: Jennifer Dienhart, Jennifer McClure, Brad Grabske, Emily Madueno, and Joan Rudisil round out one of the most sophisticated, focused and experienced teams of eminent domain and land use litigators in the western United States.